saintmalik/blog.saintmalik.me/blog/2022-02-21-documentation-gateway-open-source.md

 The next thing you should do is hit google or github to look for the project, to see how active their repositories are and how they handle contributors.

-If it's cool to you, then you can proceed to see what you want to improve in their documentation or better still to see how you can make life easier for the next person, a very good scenario of this is when I got successful with the deployment of Docusaurus with Firebase.
+If it's cool to you, then you can proceed to see what you want to improve in their documentation .

+Better still to see how you can make life easier for the next person, a very good scenario of this is when I got successful with the deployment of Docusaurus with Firebase.

 <picture>
   <source type="image/webp" srcset="https://saintmalikme.mo.cloudinary.net/bgimg/docusaurus-firebase-deployment.webp" alt="docusaurus-firebase-deployment"/>